 Fasolakia Green Flat Bean Stew

-A classic Greek dish in summer is Fasolakia which is translated to Green Bean Stew.
-Beans along with potatoes, carrots and zucchini are slowly cooked in a rich olive oil and tomato sauce until they all soften and flavours are infused.
+Fasolakia, also known as Green Beans Stew, is a traditional Greek dish, cooked in the summer months, that is simple, cooked in one pot, healthy and flavour packed.
+It combines velvety green beans, diced potatoes, carrots and zucchini that are slowly cooked in a rich olive oil and tomato sauce until they all soften and flavours are infused.

 Watch How to Make It

 And now it’s time to start cooking!
 As always, if you make any of my recipes, I would love to hear your feedback.
-I am available here via email or you can catch me daily on Instagram and Facebook.
-Don’t forget to save it on your Pinterest board as well!
-I have a board named CreateCookShare that you can follow and save.
-Can’t wait to hear from you.
+I am available here via email or you can catch me daily on Instagram and Facebook and don’t forget to save it on your Pinterest board!

 400g can diced tomatoes